Kraamzorg for expats in the Hague

 My main priority is to help the mother recover and heal.
 I specialise in breastfeeding support and advice and in care of the newborn.

 From my background as a qualified Nurse and Lactation Consultant I can provide good medical advice and support.

-I also make healthy breakfasts and lunches.
+I also make healthy and nutritious breakfasts and lunches.

 A ‘kraamverzorgster’ is also taking care of the mother by lightning her tasks within the home.

 However a ‘kraamverzorgster’ is not a cleaner.